Jamie-Cui/yacl-r/README.md

 Yacl-r is a fork and extension of the C++ crypto library [secretflow/yacl](https://github.com/secretflow/yacl).
 The crypto modules in Yacl implement many state-of-art secure computation protocols, including primitives like OT, VOLE, TPRE, and tools like PRG, RO.
 Check the full list of Yacl's supported algorithms in [ALGORITHMS.md](ALGORITHMS.md).

+> [!WARNING]
+> Yacl-r is under heavy development, please use at your own risk

 ## Repo Layout

 - [base](yacl/base/): some basic types and utils in yacl.